 This is my second Tokyo city guide (here’s the first!) with more of the same good food and drinks, new experiences and interesting finds that I included in the first.

-I’ll mention again: this definitely isn’t a first timer’s guide to Tokyo.
+This definitely isn’t a first timer’s guide to Tokyo.
 It’s more about doing things unique to Tokyo that you’d have a hard time finding in Taipei.
 Ready?
-Let’s go…
+Let’s go.

 We spent Sunday afternoon in Ginza.
 The main shopping street is closed to traffic so you can walk up and down, people-watch and enjoy the sun.